IUREDCap/redcap-etl/README.md

-REDCap ETL
+REDCap-ETL
 ================================================

-REDCap ETL (Extract, Transform, and Load)
+REDCap-ETL (Extract, Transform, and Load)

 * **Extract:** Uses the REDCap API to read records from a REDCap project, plus a 'map' that defines which variables go to which tables in the user's database.
 * **Transform:** Uses the 'map' to transform REDCap records into database records.